How to Deregister Your Child from School (England & Wales) — Step-by-Step

 • Include key details (child’s name, date, school)

-What happens after you send the letter?
+What happens after I send it?

 In most cases, the process is straightforward.